 While it’s important to get away from your desk once in a while, there are things you can do while you’re still sitting at your desk!
 You can stretch your arms and shoulders, stretch your neck, and stretch out your legs.

 This one seems so obvious, but I’m willing to bet most of us skip it!
 I remember living on the 9th floor of a dorm building and regularly challenging myself to take the stairs.
 Now I work in a 4 story building and almost always take the elevator if I’m going more than one floor up!
 This is something I definitely need to improve on.

 Change Your Work Environment

-It is becoming more common for HR departments to provide special work equipment for employees who need or want it.
-Two examples are standing desks and exercise balls in place of chairs.
+It is becoming more common for HR departments to provide special work equipment, such as standing desks, for employees who need or want it.

 Work On Your Posture